-Ocean Beach Historical Societyhelps preserve local history through programs, teleconferences, The Sea Scrolls news letter, historical articles, local events, and participates in conferences.
-OBHS partners with other historical groups and organizations.
-The OBHS Archives collection includes photos, historical articles, historical items and more.
-This website links to historical talks, information, videos, and presentations at: Ocean Beach Historical Society You Tube®Channel The Beach News paper Archives LINK:https://archive.org/details/oceanbeachhistorical
+Ocean Beach Historical Societyhelps preserve local history through programs, postcards, the Sea Scrolls, articles, local events, and history conferences.
+OBHS partners with historical groups and organizations.OBHSArchivescollection includes historical photos, articles, and other items.
+Our OBHSYou Tube site has historical talks, filmed events, videos, presentations, and more.
+LINK: Ocean Beach Historical Society You Tube®Channel The Beach News paper Archives LINK:https://archive.org/details/oceanbeachhistorical